ros2/design/articles/actions.md

 ### ROS 2

-Actions will be implemented on top of topics an services.
+Actions will be implemented on top of topics and services.
 However, they will be included in all client libraries in ROS 2 with a common implmentation in C.
 This reduces the work to implement actions at the client library level since existing middlewares do not need to be updated.